-In the Oscar analogy, you would thank the first person—your mom—helped motivate you to get into your profession.
-No one else would get a mention, which means you may have shot yourself in the foot about being employed again.
+In the Oscar analogy, you would thank the first person—your mom—that helped motivate you to get into your profession.
+No one else would get a mention, which means you may have shot yourself in the foot if you want to make movies again.

-First and last touch attribution, while flawed, are simple to understand.
+First and last touch attribution models, while flawed, are simple to understand.
 But the devil is in the details, especially when your customer journey spans more than one device or campaign.
-That’s where multi-touch attribution comes in.
+That's where multi-touch attribution comes in.

-For the Oscars, this means that you would thank multiple people for your award—your parents, your agent, your director, etc. However, what you say about each person you are thanking (giving them a tiny shoutout vs. providing a more extended tribute) equals to the weight of the credit you’re giving them.
-In the below examples, we’ll explore how you allocate the thank you’s.
+For the Oscars, this means that you would thank multiple people for your award—your parents, your agent, your director, etc. However, what you say \about each person you are thanking (giving them a tiny shoutout vs providing a more extended tribute) equals the _weight_ of the credit you're giving them.
+In the below examples, we'll explore how you allocate the thank-yous.

 The linear model gives all interactions the same credit in the lead's conversion.
 This is one step more sophisticated than first and last touch attribution and one step less wrong.

-This is a more accurate model that will give more conversion credit to interactions that happen closer to the conversion event.
+Time decay attribution is a model that will give more conversion credit to interactions that happen closer to the conversion event.
 This makes common sense.
-Our friend Avinash Kaushik advocates for this model, saying that the earlier touch points are weighted less, because “if [those] were magnificent, why did they not convert?”
+Well-known analytics expert, Avinash Kaushik, advocates for this model, saying that the earlier touch points are weighted less, because "if [those] were magnificent, why did they not convert?"

-In the next section, we’ll give you some ideas and things to think about to help speed up the time to creating an effective custom weighted attribution model for your business.
+In the next section, we'll give you some ideas and things to think about to help speed up the time it takes to create an effective custom weighted attribution model for your business.

 Attempting to build your own model may lead to additional unnecessary complexity, but there are some situations where a custom model can help you better measure ROI and allocate future spend:

-Building your own attribution model can be overwhelming, but the key here is to take an existing weighted model, and then adjust it incrementally to see if it fits better with your business.
-It’s also critical that the end conversions of these adjustments are carefully monitored.
-For instance, if conversion quality declines, then we’d course correct immediately.
+The key here is to take an existing weighted model, and then adjust it incrementally to see if it fits better with your business.
+It's also critical that the end conversions of these adjustments are carefully monitored.
+For instance, if conversion quality declines, then you should course correct quickly.

 Here are some guidelines to help you figure out what to adjust:

 A micro conversion is a pre-conversion event that signals some value to your business.
-For example, a user who downloads a white paper might suggest more readiness to talk to sales, so this interaction may be given more weight.
-As a result, we can focus more of our marketing spend and effort to directing users to download white papers.
+For example, a user who downloads a white paper might suggest more readiness to talk to sales, so this interaction may be given more weight than reading a top of funnel blog post.
+As a result, you can focus more of your marketing spend and effort to optimize for users that download white papers.

-This is a bit more involved and will take a longer time (depending on how many data points you have, e.g. how many potential customers are interacting with your brand), as it requires experimentation with marketing spend in different channels and tracking the quality of the conversions down funnel.
-This approach is also best suited when testing a new channel, i.e. a new paid social channel or a new ad network that can target a new audience.
+This is a bit more involved and will take longer (depending on how many data points you have, e.g., how many potential customers are interacting with your brand.
+It requires experimentation with marketing spend in different channels and tracking the quality of the conversions down the funnel.
+This approach is also best suited when testing a new channel, e.g., a new paid social channel or a new ad network that can target a new audience.